IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-plutus-tx-compiler-and-library.md

 ### Turning off GHC's pre-inliner

-As said before, one reason why the semantics of Plutus Tx is difficult to predict is because we run GHC's pre-inliner, which may perform unconditionally inlining.
+As said before, one reason why the semantics of Plutus Tx is difficult to predict is because we run GHC's pre-inliner, which may perform unconditional inlining.
 Since GHC 9.0, GHC provides [an option](https://hackage.haskell.org/package/ghc-9.6.1/docs/GHC-Core-Opt-Simplify-Env.html#v:sm_pre_inline) to turn it off when running the simplifier.
 By turning it off, GHC (hopefully) won't inline anything at all, which means it won't change the strictness of Plutus Tx programs.